LeStegii/server-software/java/MODS+PLUGINS.md

 # Minecraft Java Mods+Plugins Software.
 This list contains Minecraft Java mods/plugins server softwares.

-⚠️ **Warning!** If a project is not in active developement exploits such as Log4J could still work!
+⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!

 # ✔️ Active Development